capsule-corp-ternoa/ternoa-doc/docs/for-developers/guides/marketplace/auction/bid.md

 ## Bid on an auction using Ternoa-JS

-This function add a bid to an existing auction NFT on the Ternoa chain.
+This function adds a bid to an existing auction NFT on the Ternoa chain.
 It returns an object promise containing the BidAddedEvent provided by the Ternoa blockchain.

 :::info
 Use your own account by updating the `//TernoaTestAccount` with your account seed when retrieving the keyring from the example below.